The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Introduction

 \section{Introduction}

-As humans, we can naturally decide when and where to split tasks to complete them faster, without disrupting the flow of others.
-This suggests that even tasks performed by a single person contain hidden opportunities for parallelisation.
-In unscripted egocentric videos, prior works have shown that the camera wearer often carries out multiple goals in parallel~\cite{rubinstein2001executive,monsell2003task,price2022unweavenet,shen2025understanding}.
-This raises an intriguing question: can we predict a parallel execution of multiple agents, such that the original work can be sped up?
+As humans, we naturally sense when to intervene in a task to accelerate progress without disrupting the flow of others.
+In unscripted egocentric videos, prior works have shown that the camera wearer frequently pursues multiple goals in parallel~\cite{rubinstein2001executive,monsell2003task,price2022unweavenet,shen2025understanding}.
+This raises an intriguing question: can we predict a parallel execution of $N$ agents, such that the original work can be sped up?

-We introduce and formalise \textbf{\prob} -- the novel problem of predicting a multi-agent parallel execution from a video showcasing a single-agent execution trace.
-Our output should imagine a highly synergetic execution which maximises the concurrent work performed by all agents.
-This effective execution is not merely an optimisation problem for speed.
+We introduce and formalise \textbf{\prob} -- the novel problem of predicting a multi-agent parallel execution from only one video showcasing a single-agent execution trace.
+This predicted execution is not merely an optimisation problem to maximise concurrent work for speed.
 It is fundamentally constrained by the physics and logic of the real world.
 Any valid parallel execution must respect several categories of constraints: First, the \textit{Spatial Constraints}.
 As physical entities, the $N$ agents cannot occupy the same space simultaneously.
-The execution must therefore aim to be collision-free.
+The predicted execution must therefore perceive the space and aim to be collision-free.
 Second, the \textit{Object Constraints}.
-The execution must enforce exclusive object ownership, ensuring that no two agents attempt to use the same object at the same time.
+The execution must enforce unique object ownership, ensuring that no two agents attempt to use a unique object at the same time.
 Finally, the \textit{Causality Constraints}.
 To be causally correct, the execution must respect when certain actions are prerequisites for others.

-It might be tempting to think of \prob\ as a resource-constrained scheduling task.
-We argue this is infeasible for long-form, unscripted video.
-A 25-minute video comprises hundreds of thousands of frames, and no existing model can robustly parse this continuous stream into a scheduling task.
-Similarly, it is infeasible to produce a robust discrete, hierarchical task graph as explored in prior work~\cite{ashutosh2023video, grauman2024ego, mao2023action}.
-These works are restricted to shorter videos where one is carrying out a known pre-defined activity.
-This is not the case in unscripted videos where multiple ongoing goals~\cite{price2022unweavenet} are carried out.
-We instead consider \prob\ a joint reasoning and temporal segmentation problem that requires a holistic understanding of what to do, where, with what, and in what order, all at once.